Cedartown Cedars: History

 The Cedartown Cedars continued play in the 1921 six–team Georgia State League and won the league pennant.
-Lindale finished with a record of 69–29, placing 1st in the 1921 standings.
-Playing under returning manager Hardin Herndon, Lindale finished 18.5 games behind of the first place LaGrange, Georgia team in the regular season standings.
+The Cedars finished with a record of 51–49, placing fifth in the 1921 standings.
+Playing under returning manager Hardin Herndon, Cedartown finished 18.0 games behind of the first place Lindale Pepperells in the regular season standings.
 In the league playoff, the LaGrange defeated Lindale.

 Cedartown player Ollie Tucker won the Triple Crown in the Georgia State League, batting .434 with 22 home runs and 146 RBI.
 Tucker also led the league with 76 runs scored.

 The Georgia State League folded after the season and did not return to play in 1923.
 Cedartown next hosted minor league baseball when the 1928 Cedartown Sea Cows began play as members of the Class D level Georgia-Alabama League.

 The ballpark

 The name of the Cedartown Cedars' minor league home ballpark is not directly referenced.
 Peek Park was in use as a public park in the era.
 Peek Park was built on land donated by Captain J.A.
 Peek.
 Still in use today as a public park, Peek Park is located on North College Street.